kingx-prog/inc/README.md

-To create a README file for King Tech Inc, you can follow the template below:
+ README file for King Tech Inc:

 King Tech Inc
 About